College of Education PhD Fellowship Competitions

 Application for summer fellowships involves the submission of a written proposal describing the intended research work and an e-mail from the faculty member who will mentor the SRF stating that s/he will play that role.
-If chosen, a final very brief written report summarizing the work completed will be due in August.
+If chosen, a final very brief written report summarizing the work completed will be due no later than August 15.

 Summer Research Renewable Fellowships (SRRF)

 The college funds approximately 8-10 doctoral students over two summers, providing $6,000 per summer, to support their research and scholarly development.
 Renewal for a second summer is contingent upon student making adequate academic progress, successful achievement of their proposed goals during the first summer, and submission of an end of summer report stating first summer achievements.
+At the end of the summer, recipients are required to submit a brief report highlighting their accomplishments based on their proposal.
+Reports are due no later than August 15.
 Faculty mentors also receive an honorarium each summer.
-This fellowship is designed to support students full-time, so recipients may not enroll in any courses, nor hold any other work assignments during either summer semester.
-Recipients may, however, participate in one of the International Study Tours during the early summer.
+This fellowship is designed to support students full-time, so recipients may not enroll in any courses, nor hold any work assignments during either summer semester.
+Recipients may, however, participate in one of the College's International Study Tours during the early summer.
 Doctoral students are notified, via the Ph.D. listserv, of the application process and submission deadlines.
 Occurs in late fall.

 Summer Research Development Fellowships (SRDF)

 The college funds approximately 15 first-year doctoral students over the summer, providing a $5000 fellowship.
 The fellowship frees up the summer for students to develop or strengthen specific research skills and to acquire knowledge about specific methods not thoroughly developed in a regular course.
 Recipients may not enroll nor hold a work assignment during the summer of the award.
 Recipients of University Fellowship awards who are in their initial fellowship year, are not eligible to receive one of these awards (MSU Fellowship recipients are already fully-funded during the summer following their first year, and are required to enroll in at least one course).
+At the end of the summer, recipients are required to submit a brief report highlighting their accomplishments based on their proposal.
+Reports are due no later than August 15.
 Doctoral students are notified, via the Ph.D. listserv, of the application process and submission deadlines.
 The application process begins in January.